aroess/empc.el/README.md

 # empc
-Single window, single playlist, no thrills, bare-bones mpc client for emacs taylored to _my_ use case.
+Single window, single playlist, no thrills, bare-bones mpd client for emacs taylored to _my_ use case.
+Requires `mpd` and `mpc` to be installed.

 # Keybindings
 | Key | command |